Gusabary/YIBUK/README.md

 In this repo is the course project of Web development, 2019 Spring semester.
 Its requirement is to develop an application which can behave just like an online bookstore.

-And it is my first full-stack project.
+And it is my first full-stack and deployed project.

 ### Current version